 Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
 Best in full sun.
 Good soil drainage is essential.
 Plants will perform poorly and may not survive winter in hard clay soils that retain moisture.
 Plants tolerate heat and some dry soils once established.
 Deadhead spent flowers to promote additional bloom.
-Plants may not be reliably winter hardy throughout the St. Louis area where they should be planted in protected locations (e.g., southern exposures).
-Leave leaf and flower stems up during the winter for additional protection, cutting back the dead stems in late winter to early spring.
+Agastache hybrids are typically winter hardy to at least USDA Zone 6.
+Where winter survival is a potential problem, plants should be sited in protected locations (e.g., southern exposures) with leaf and flower stems being left in place over winter for additional protection.
 Sandy/gravelly mulches will protect plants and help to avoid onset of rot.
-Self-seeding will not occur with this sterile cultivar.
+Hybrids grown from seed will usually not come true.

 No serious insect or disease problems.
 Crown/root rot may develop in poorly drained soils.
 Watch for rust, powdery mildew and leaf spots.

 Bold, aromatic, long-blooming perennials for sunny borders, cottage gardens or butterfly gardens.
 Effective near patios and along walkways.
 Good cut flower.